Help your potential matches find common interests.

 God bless you all!

-Woody Allen films too because they are character driven focused on
+his films are usually character driven focused on real, meaningful

-documentaries, whatever the genre, I just prefer that it's of a
+whatever the genre, I just prefer that it's of a high

-comes to food I ball out of control.
-I cook a lot, and strive for
+FOOD: When it comes to food I ball out of control.
+I cook a lot,